buzzqw/TUS/OBSS/markdown-separati/en/38-rules-on-magic-items.md

 A magic item does not need to make a Saving Throw unless it is unattended, is the specific target of the effect, or its owner rolls a 0 (three 1s) naturally on their Saving Throw.

 Magic items always get a Saving Throw against something that might damage them, even when a normal object of the same type would have no chance to make a Saving Throw.
 Magic items always use the same Saving Throw bonus, regardless of type (Fortitude, Reflex, or Will).
-The Saving Throw bonus of a magic item is equal to 2 + 2x the level of the most powerful spell it contains (or +6 for each +1 they have).
+The Saving Throw bonus of a magic item is equal to 2 + 2x the level of the most powerful spell it contains (or +6 for each +1 it has).
 The only exceptions to this rule are intelligent magic items, which make Will Saving Throws based on their Wisdom score.

 ## Repairing Magic Items

 To repair a magic item requires materials and time, equal to half the time and cost to create it.

 ## Charges, Doses, and Multiple Uses

-I' \*\*ll translate the text while preserving all LaTeX commands and formatting:

 Many items, particularly wands and staves, have power limited to the number of charges they contain.
 Normally, items with charges never exceed a maximum of 20 charges (10 for staves).
 If similar items are found as a random part of a treasure, roll 1d10+10 to determine the remaining charges.
 If an item has a maximum number of charges different from 20, roll randomly to determine how many charges remain.